frconor-ebook/meditations/_posts/2025-03-10-at-st-josephs-side.md

 And they had already been betrothed, which is why the angel had said: "Do not be afraid to take Mary to be your wife" (Matt.
 1:20).

 What kind of relationship would Joseph have had with Jesus?
 "Joseph loved Jesus as a father loves his son and showed his love by giving him the best he had.
 Joseph, caring for the child as he had been commanded, made Jesus a craftsman, transmitting his own skill to him.

-So the neighbors in Nazareth would call Jesus both *faber* and *fabri filiu*s: the craftsman and the son of the craftsman (Mark 6:3; Matt.
+"So the neighbors in Nazareth would call Jesus both *faber* and *fabri filiu*s: the craftsman and the son of the craftsman (Mark 6:3; Matt.
 13:55).
 Jesus worked in Joseph\'s workshop and by Joseph\'s side.
-What sort of a man must Joseph have been, and how must grace have been active in him, that he was able to carry out the task of bringing up the Son of God?"
+What sort of a man must Joseph have been, and how must grace have been active in him, that he was able to carry out the task of bringing up the Son of God!"
 (J. Escrivá, *Christ Is Passing By*, Point 55).

 At Joseph\'s side, we can learn to look a little closer at the souls that God has entrusted to us---our children---to examine our conscience and see how we are fulfilling our role in transmitting virtue, in forming children along the pathway that God has called them, so that they can respond to their Christian vocation, their professional vocation, maybe, their marriage vocation, in the way that God wants, so that we keep that goal of our marriage and of our family ever present before our mind and in our prayer.